lucidrains/magvit2-pytorch/README.md

 Implementation of MagViT2 from <a href="https://arxiv.org/abs/2310.05737">Language Model Beats Diffusion - Tokenizer is Key to Visual Generation</a> in Pytorch

+The Lookup Free Quantizer proposed in the paper can be found in a <a href="https://github.com/lucidrains/vector-quantize-pytorch/blob/master/vector_quantize_pytorch/lookup_free_quantization.py">separate repository</a>.
+It should probably be explored for all other modalities.

 ## Citations

 ```bibtex